 MCRDPI's CLEO participates in the Conservation Law Enforcement Program (CLEP) education and training initiatives, which provides information on all facets of natural and cultural resources law enforcement.
-The training meets the minimum education and training requirements for conservation officers, special agents, and supervisors.
+The training meets the minimum education and training requirements for conservation officers, special agents, supervisors, and CLEO's.
 In addition to providing training information on cultural and natural resource laws, the training also meets the requirements for the use of lethal and nonlethal weapons.
+Hunters, who previously participated in MCRDPI's hunt are required to attend the Safety Brief prior to each hunt, new hunters are required to attend the shotgun certification course.

 MARINE CORPS RECRUIT DEPOT PARRIS ISLAND

-CONTROLLED DEER HUNT REVISION: 02
+CONTROLLED DEER HUNT REVISION: 04

-ENVIRONMENTAL STANDARD OPERATING PROCEDURE DATE: 07/24/2023
+ENVIRONMENTAL STANDARD OPERATING PROCEDURE DATE: 07/01/2025